 One of the last remaining cargo warehouses along the East River, the Empire Stores has a distinguished history dating back to the 1860s.

 It was ultimately agreed in 2013 to repair it after years of neglect and decay.
-In 2017, restaurants, stores, and even offices had moved into the former warehouse.
+In 2017, restaurants, stores, and offices had moved into the former warehouse.

 Cecconi’s, Timeout Market, and the Brooklyn Historical Society are just a few of the DUMBO attractions that are located there.